rosmed/slicer_ros2_module/docs/pages/nodes/topics.rst

 Subscribers
 -----------

-To create a new subscriber, one should use the MRML ROS2 Node method ``vtkMRMLROS2NodeNode::CreateAndAddSubscriberNode``.
+To create a new subscriber, one should use the MRML ROS 2 node method ``vtkMRMLROS2NodeNode::CreateAndAddSubscriberNode``.
 This method takes two parameters:

 * the class (type) of subscriber to be used.
 See ::ref:`publishers`.
 * the topic name (``std::string``).

-Subscriber nodes get updated when the ROS2 node is spun.
+Subscriber nodes get updated when the ROS 2 node is spun.
 Users can set their own callback to act on newly received messages using an observer on the MRML ROS subscriber node.
 The last message received can be retrieved using ``GetLastMessage``.